sdsgisd/soapfilm_implementation/README.md

 Lisence: MPL-2.0

 ## Basic Usage
 Running the executables without command line arguments will display the usage.
-Data files are located in the hgf_assets folder.
+Data files are located in the fes_assets folder.

 [KEY SETTING]
 Space: Run/Stop.